wp-plugins/the-publisher-desk/readme.txt

 The Publisher Desk helps grow and monetize your audience without the intricacy and cost of in-house development.

-The Publisher Desk for Wordpress plugin seamlessly integrates the Publisher Desk JS library, targeting variables, and corresponding ad units to your exising Wordpress site.
+The Publisher Desk for Wordpress plugin seamlessly integrates the Publisher Desk JS library, targeting variables, and iframe busters to your exising Wordpress site.

 For more information about The Publisher Desk, please visit http://www.publisherdesk.com/